mattharris/WakeOnLAN/doc/videoscript.md

 Outro
 -----
-In this video we have shown several ways to use the WakeOnLAN application to remotely start compatible machines from your RISC OHH ESS computer.
+In this video we have shown several ways to use the !WakeOnLAN application to remotely start compatible machines from your RISC OS computer.

 Thanks for watching.